Atska/earthquake-React/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any lint errors in the console

-### What is missing?

-- There are no test yet.
-- onHover event to show details of the earthquakes.
-Otherwise one could make a table with all the infomation and resize the map.